1964 World 600: Death of Fireball Roberts

 Fireball Roberts was involved in a crash while trying to avoid Junior Johnson and Ned Jarrett's crash on lap 7.
 Roberts was sent to Charlotte hospital.
-While he was not seriously injured by the crash itself, Roberts was trapped when his ankle became pinned under the dashboard and caught by either the clutch or brake pedal.
-The death would have occurred at the speedway if Jarrett hadn't pulled Roberts out.
+While he was not seriously injured by the crash itself, Roberts was trapped and engulfed in a blazing inferno as his fuel tank exploded, while his ankle became pinned under the dashboard and caught by either the clutch or brake pedal.
+The death would have occurred at the speedway if Jarrett hadn't pulled Roberts out of the fire.
 He died on July 2 of that year; leaving behind a wife (Doris Roberts) and a young daughter (Pamela Jane Roberts Trivette).
 Jarrett would go up to Roberts, and Roberts, who was uninjured and conscious, told Jarrett "Oh my God, Ned, help me!
-I'm on fire!" after being caught on fire because of the crash.
+I'm on fire!" after being immersed in flames, as a result of the crash.

 Before the fatal accident, Roberts was going to announce his retirement from the NASCAR Cup Series after the race to work as a spokesperson for a beer company.
 Fireball, as he was known to his racing fans and to his fellow drivers, was the first superstar of the superspeedway era.

 Doctors ultimately blamed his death on pneumonia and he spent the last 39 days of his life at Charlotte Memorial Hospital (now Carolinas Medical Center) in extremely critical condition.
 The entire week from May 24 through May 30, 1964, ultimately became one of the darkest weeks in motorsports history as Eddie Sachs and Dave MacDonald were both killed in that year's Indianapolis 500.
 Actual home video footage of the accident was being recorded as the race occurred.
-The race was being televised by local CBS affiliate WBTV.
+The race would be televised tape delayed as a 30 minute broadcast on NBC.
 Roberts' body was eventually delivered to his burial crypt in Daytona Beach, Florida.
 One of the quotes that came in an earlier race sometime prior to his death was "I fear fire the most!"

 Numerous safety innovations came about as a result of Roberts' death including the fire suit, as some drivers still raced wearing jeans and t-shirts, as well as a specialized fuel cell for racing.
 These inventions would first see usage at the 1964 Firecracker 400; just two days after Roberts' death.